CosmWasm/book/src/basics/funds.md

 # }
 ```

-What also needs some corrections are tests - instantiate messages have a new field.
-I leave it to you as an exercise.
+What also need to update some of the tests since instantiate messages now have a new field.
+We leave this to you as an exercise.

 Now we have everything we need to implement donating funds to admins.
-First, a minor update to the `Cargo.toml` - we
+First, a minor update to the `Cargo.toml` as we
 will use an additional utility crate:

 ```toml